 |Tasha Chenot presenting her research at UCAR,

 Tasha is a citizen of the Pawnee Nation of Oklahoma and is originally from Oklahoma City, OK; however, she grew up in Lawrence, KS.
 Her favorite part of the HERS internship was “learning about other interns’ research projects.
 Everyone’s project spoke to issues that they felt passionate about and centered on the cultural survival of their (and others’) community.
 I truly learned so much.”
 In addition, she said that through this internship experience, “I learned several writing and data management skills that will undoubtedly help me in my future studies.”

+Currently, Tasha is a graduate student at the University of Kansas working on a master’s degree in Geography.
 Her long term goal is to move to Alaska after graduation and work as a Geographic Information Systems (GIS) Environmental Consultant for the many Alaska Native corporations located throughout the state.

 Workforce Development, Education and Outreach funding for the HERS program is provided by the Kansas NSF EPSCoR RII Track-1 Award OIA-1656006 titled: Microbiomes of Aquatic, Plant, and Soil Systems across Kansas.
 The award's workforce development and educational objectives are designed to enhance STEM education in Kansas by supporting activities that will lead to an expanded STEM workforce or prepare a new generation for STEM careers in the areas of aquatic, plant and soil microbiome environments and ecological systems.